geodynamics/pylith/docs/developer/contributing/workflow.md

 6. Force push the branch using `git push --force`.

 :::{danger}
-After you have rebased, running `git status` will report something like:
+After you have rebased but before doing a forced push, running `git status` will report something like:

 ```bash
 On branch saradeveloper/my-great-new-feature